Dashinglyapp/dashingly-core/README.md

 ### Plugin Management

-If you are managing plugins, `/plugins/1/actions/add` and `/plugins/1/actions/remove` allow you to add and remove plugins for different objects.
-The format is `plugins/PLUGIN_HASHKEY/actions/ACTION_NAME`.
-These two only support GET requests.
-A third plugin management URL, `/plugins/1/actions/configure`, will GET form data, and POST will save the data.
+* `/plugins/PLUGIN_HASHKEY/actions/add` Add the plugin to the specified scope object.
+GET only.
+* `/plugins/PLUGIN_HASHKEY/actions/remove` Remove the plugins from the specified scope object.
+GET only.
+* `/plugins/PLUGIN_HASHKEY/actions/configure` Configure the specified plugin.
+GET will get the form representation, and POST will save the new settings.

-### Widgets
+### Resources

-Widgets have their own settings URLs that look like `/widgets/test/settings`.
-The format is `/widgets/WIDGET_NAME/settings`.
-A GET request will pull the settings for the widget with that name for the current scope and return them (will return {} if there are no settings).
-A POST request will update the settings.
+Frontend resources have their own settings URLs that look like `/resources/RESOURCE_HASHKEY`.
+A GET request will pull the settings for the resource with that name for the current scope and return them (will return {} if there are no settings).
+A PUT request will update the settings.
 DELETE will remove the settings.
-PUT and PATCH are not supported.

-For example, if you want to store settings for a widget named `test`, you would POST to `/widgets/test1/settings` with this data:
+For example, if you want to store settings for a resource with name `test` and type `dashboard`, you would POST to `/resources` with this data:

 ```
 {
 "settings": {
   "1":"1",
   "2":"2"
-}
+},
+"name": "test",
+"type": "dashboard"
 }
 ```